craftercms/docs/source/developers/developer-workflow/implementation-prod-repo-sync.rst

 Automating the Pull / Push of Code and Content
 ----------------------------------------------

-We will use Jenkins in our example here to automate DevOps (sync the Authoring Code Repository with the Remote Code Repository).
+We will use Jenkins in our example here to automate DevContentOps (sync the Authoring Code Repository with the Remote Code Repository).

 Sync Script
 ^^^^^^^^^^^